 Genre: Action role-playing

-Here you’ll battle against all sorts of dark and sinister monsters in search of new gear or unlocking abilities to further tweak your character.
-If you’re playing this game as a single-player experience then you’ll get the ability to swap around the different characters.
+Fans of the Dungeons & Dragons IP has a new game called Dungeons & Dragons: Dark Alliance, a third-person action RPG set as a spiritual successor to the Baldur’s Gate series.
+This title will put players into the Icewind Dale region, where you’ll get four playable characters, Drizzt Do’Urden, Catti-brie, Bruenor Battlehammer, and Wulfgar.
+Here you’ll battle against all sorts of dark and sinister monsters in search of new gear or unlocking abilities to tweak your character further.
+If you’re playing this game as a single-player experience, you’ll get the ability to swap around the different characters.
 Meanwhile, the online game mode component will allow players to work through the game with up to four players.

 Platform: Oculus Quest, PC

-Release Date : Q2 2021
+Release Date : May 6, 2021

 Genre: RPG, VR